-During a major snow and ice event, Maintenance Operations crews switch to 12-hour shifts to ensure 24-hour coverage.
-Truck drivers, large equipment operators, and other personnel staff equipment and maintain the stockpiles in the yards.
+During a major snow and ice event, PBOT Maintenance Operations crews may operate around the clock to ensure 24-hour coverage.
+Truck drivers, large equipment operators, and other personnel are working to implement the Snow and Ice Plan.

 A total of 55 large dump trucks are fitted with snowplows and sand spreaders to clear streets, bridges, and overpasses of snow and ice.
 These trucks are used every day for filling potholes and carrying materials to and from work sites for paving, sidewalk repair and other tasks.
-The full fleet includes an additional 5 anti-icing trucks, 10 service trucks, 5 big-wheel loaders, 2 backhoes, 1 road grader, 2 emergency trucks, 2 street closure trucks, and 2 fuel trucks.
+The full fleet includes an additional 5 anti-icing trucks, 10 service trucks, 5 loaders, 2 backhoes, 1 road grader, 2 emergency trucks, 2 street closure trucks, and 2 fuel trucks.

 Winter road conditions are affected by a number of weather factors.
 Crews monitor temperatures of the air, road surfaces, and the ground, wind data, relative humidity, dew point, visibility, and precipitation.
 Crews also monitor specific roadway conditions all around the city.

 Road treatments include application of anti-icing and de-icing chemical, sanding, plowing, limited snow removal, and street closures.

-Anti-icing is normally carried out after the evening peak traffic period or before the morning rush because frost does not usually affect the road surface until late evenings or early mornings.
+Anti-icing is normally carried out after the evening peak traffic period or before the morning rush.

-Arterial streets are plowed first during a storm.
+Arterial streets and emergency transportation routes are plowed first during a storm.
 Those are the major streets leading toward downtown Portland in the early morning and away from downtown in the afternoon.
 Non-arterial streets are plowed only when the arterial streets are cleared.
 Plan your route accordingly.

 Crews use snowplows when snow begins to accumulate at a depth of one inch or more on the street surface.

 After each storm, the streets on the snow and ice routes are mechanically swept.
 Portland performs street sweeping as soon as possible after the end of a storm event to remove the safety hazards to people walking, biking and people riding motorcycles and to try to minimize the amount of sand entering the drainage system.
-Portland typically recovers and recycles 60-75% of the total sand that is applied to streets in a snow and ice event.
+Portland typically recovers and recycles 75% of the total sand that is applied to streets in a snow and ice event.
 However, this process can take up to four weeks.

 Sidewalks, driveways, and overhead hazards